cs1302uga/cs1302-gallery/README.md

 ### Grading

-The graders will compile and run your code on Nike using Maven.
+The graders will compile and run your code on Odin using Maven.
 They will test each of the functional and non-functional requirements and total up the points earned.
 This project is worth 100 points.
 Students have an opportunity to earn an additional 10 points via extra credit.

 ## How to Download the Project

-On Nike, execute the following terminal command in order to download the project files into sub-directory within your present working directory:
+On Odin, execute the following terminal command in order to download the project files into sub-directory within your present working directory:

 ```